FrancescaPeru/project-site/report.md

 ### Step 5

-Therefore, we created a SPARQL query to search through the ArCo ontologies to find a property that we could use to link this work of art to the church where it is kept.
+Therefore, we created a SPARQL query to search through the ArCo ontologies for a property that we could use to link this work of art to the church in which it is kept.

 ```js
 PREFIX rdfs: <http://www.w3.org/2000/01/rdf-schema#>